Place by the Elms

 Patriots and Military Veterans

 Patriots — Military and others in service of our country.
-Includes those not included on these sub-pages: [Sep 2017: this list has been expanded and this section will be rewritten.
+Includes those not included on these sub-pages: [This list has been expanded and this section will be rewritten.
 For the moment go to the Patriots page for a full listing of the sub-pages.]

 We appreciate notification of patriots that missing from the above pages.
 We realize that we do not have them all, particularly for those in World War II and more recent conflicts.